 Art (…) Work deals with notions of art and work and the divergent positions of artist and worker.
 It shows (in a performative way) the different workings and subjectivities of both artist - someone who creates artworks, in general a practitioner in the visual arts - and worker, someone with a daily, money-earning job.
 It does so by showing their different, formative contexts and settings: Desk and Studio.

-The worker behind his desk and the artist in his studio are exemplifications of different roles and identities shaped by a complex of societal (mainly capitalist) constructions, myths and beliefs.
+The worker behind their desk and the artist in their studio are exemplifications of different roles and identities shaped by a complex of societal (mainly capitalist) constructions, myths and beliefs.
 The division of the individual in a worker or an artist, is a capitalist, Fordist way of assigning the individual its pre-described role and position within society.
 Being a worker meaning in general being subjugated to time and place regimes, whereas the artist - in contrast - is freed from these contraptions by being his own boss.

-The artist in being the epitome of this idea of self-reliance, has served neoliberalism in exemplifying this notion to us all.
-Art has become the example for the worker to become an ‘entrepreneur’, to become free and autonomous in making his own decisions, free in dealing with his own ‘personal management’ as far as income and (in)security is concerned.
+The artist, in being the epitome of this idea of self-reliance, has served neoliberalism in exemplifying this notion to us all.
+Art has become the example for the worker to become an ‘entrepreneur’, to become free and autonomous in making his own decisions, free in dealing with their own ‘personal management’ as far as income and (in)security is concerned.

 Both art and work deal with ‘subjectivation’, the process of the ‘construction of the individual subject’, the being made into an individual by the given (capitalist) context and its inherent mechanisms.
-Subjectivation not only assigns us an identity, a sex, a profession, a nationality etc., but also divides us into categories: leaving some in being ‘bosses’ and ‘well-to-do’ and others in being ‘workers’ or ‘artists’ and being less well of (or even precariously poor).
-In case of this thesis, the categories of work and art produce the different subjectivations of worker and artist.
+Subjectivation not only assigns us an identity, a sex, a profession, a nationality etc., but also divides us into categories: leaving some in being ‘bosses’ and ‘well-to-do’ and others in being ‘workers’ or ‘artists’ and being less well-off (or even precariously poor).
+In the case of this thesis, the categories of work and art produce the different subjectivations of worker and artist.
 The worker is subject to the characteristics of his own specific work-field but also to the more generic notion of ‘work as a virtue’ (‘work is good and necessary’).
 Being ‘in service of a boss’ assigns and inscribes the individual with the worker’s role, in this thesis exemplified in the role of the ‘secretary’.
-The secretary mostly being a ‘she’ (99% is woman), this profession is therefore inscribed with the accordingly feminine attributes of servitude, modesty, charm, precision, and (as the icing on the cake) sexual innuendo.
-The artist on the contrary, is inscribed with notions of autonomy, self-realisation and unruliness (‘I am an artist and therefore I can do whatever I want’).
+The secretary mostly being a ‘she’ (99% arewomen), this profession is therefore inscribed with the accordingly feminine attributes of servitude, modesty, charm, precision, and (as the icing on the cake) sexual innuendo.
+The artist, on the contrary, is inscribed with notions of autonomy, self-realisation and unruliness (‘I am an artist and therefore I can do whatever I want’).
 But the being ‘one’s own boss’ (the artist’s distinctive and formative claim on autonomy) is just as much a given role as the one of ‘secretary’.
-Contradictory to what one might think when thinking of the artist’s autonomy, the role of being ‘one’s own boss’ is the current neoliberal form of social subjectivation.
+Contradictory to what one might believe when thinking of the artist’s autonomy, the role of being ‘one’s own boss’ is the current neoliberal form of social subjectivation.
 The artist is currently his own ‘human capital’ in being the ‘entrepreneur of the self’.